Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 # Council Proposal 7

 ## Explanation of this proposal
+A hot desk solution is a flexible workplace arrangement where no one is assigned a specific desk, instead opting for a first-come, first-serve basis or a booking system for the desks.
+It exists to optimize office space and promote flexibillity, increasing collaboration amongst staff.
+As for agile management, its an iterative way to delivering a project throughout its life cycle.
+It's composed of several iterations or steps towards the completion of the project.
+It's often used in software development projects to promote adaptabillity since it allows you to adjust as you go along.
+While agile management is the philosophy behind a more flexible workspace, hot desking would be the result of putting it into practice.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*